 of course, you might like to end your evening with a pint in the Ten Bells Pub, or a curry on nearby Brick lane, both of which will be, so to speak, in striking distance of the end of the tour.

 Your guide will be happy to give directions or make recommendations.

-But, remember, the perpetrator was never actually caught, so stick close to your fellow tour participants as you venture on his trail on a walk that is well worth investigating.
+But, remember, the perpetrator was never actually caught - so stick close to your fellow tour participants as you follow in his footsteps on a walk that is well worth investigating.